Measurements of Born Cross Sections of $e^+e^-\to D_s^{*+} D_{sJ}^{-} +c.c.$: Systematic Uncertainties

 The uncertainties due to \Dsjm{} mass are estimated by varying its value by the measured uncertainty~\cite{PDG2020}.
 The differences in the fitted \Dsjm{} signal yields are taken as the systematic uncertainties.
-The systematic uncertainties due to the background shape and the fit range are estimated with a toy MC method independently.
-We use an ensemble of simulated experiments to generate \Dssp{} recoil mass distributions based on the nominal fitted results.
-After 1000 simulations, distributions of \Dsjm{} signal yields, which are found to obey a Gaussian function, are obtained by fitting the generated \Dssp{} recoil mass distributions with a parameterized polynomial $f(M)=(M-M_a)^c(M_b-M)^d$ instead of an ARGUS function~\cite{argus} as the background shape, where $M_a$ and $M_b$ are the lower and upper thresholds of the \Dssp{} recoil mass distribution.
-The differences between the fitted Gaussian mean values and the nominal fitted signal yields are taken as the systematic uncertainties due to the background shape.
-Similar method is used to estimate the systematic uncertainties due to the fit range, where the lower bound of the fit range is changed from 2.2~GeV$/c^2$ to 2.18~GeV$/c^2$ or 2.22~GeV$/c^2$.
+Using a control sample of $e^+e^-\to\Dssp\Dssm$ decays, we find the resolution in missing mass to be essentially the same in data as in the MC, at the current level of statistics.
+The systematic uncertainties due to fitting itself, the background shape, and the fit range are estimated with a toy MC method.
+We simulate an ensemble of experiments, generating \Dssp{} recoil mass distributions based on the nominal fitted results.
+We generate 1000 distributions and subsequently fit them to obtain \Dsjm{} signal yields.
+We plot these results in Gaussian distributions.
+The difference between the mean values of these distributions and the input signal yields represents the systematic bias or uncertainty due to the fitting procedure.
+The uncertainty is found to be negligible for all \Dsjm{} signals.
+A similar method is used to estimate the systematic uncertainties due to the fit range and the background shape.
+For the fit range, the lower bound is changed from 2.20~GeV$/c^2$ to 2.18~GeV$/c^2$ and to 2.22~GeV$/c^2$.
+For the background shape, instead of an ARGUS function~\cite{argus}, a polynomial $f(M)=(M-M_a)^c(M_b-M)^d$ is used, where $M_a$ and $M_b$ are the lower and upper thresholds of the \Dssp{} recoil mass distribution.

 For those energy points with a \Dsjm{} statistical significance larger than 3$\sigma$, the central values of the cross section with statistical and systematic uncertainties are reported, and the systematic uncertainties are summarized in Table~\ref{tab:2}.
 For the other energy points, the upper limits on the cross section at 90\% C.L. are reported and the systematic uncertainties are taken into account in two steps.
 Firstly, among the additive systematic uncertainties described above, the most conservative upper limit at 90\% C.L.\ is kept.
 Then, to take into account the multiplicative systematic uncertainty, the likelihood curve is convolved with a Gaussian function with a width parameter equal to the corresponding total multiplicative systematic uncertainty.
 All of the multiplicative systematic uncertainties for the energy points with a \Dsjm{} signal significance less than $3\sigma$ are summarized in Table~\ref{tab:3}.
 Assuming that all the sources are independent, the total systematic uncertainty is obtained by adding them in quadrature.
 The final results of the Born cross section with systematic uncertainties considered are listed in Table~\ref{tab:1}, and shown in Fig.~\ref{fig:2} with statistical error bars only.